+Did your in-laws (or Santa) go overboard with gifts this year, leaving you with no place to put them?
 Do you get lost in your kids’ closets?
 Is the playroom busting at the seams?
-Are the monsters under the bed looking for a new place to live because the toys have taken over?
 Then it is probably time for you and the kids to clean out the clothes and toys and find them a new and loving home.
 Find your closest donation center below and get organized while doing a really good thing for a local kid or family.

 Photo: Raining Rita via Flickr

 A Wider Circle provides basic need items to families transitioning out of homelessness or leaving domestic abuse situations.
 Have baby essentials you want to get out of your house?
 A Wider Circle accepts strollers, highchairs, changing tables, Pack ‘n Plays, car seats, infant and toddler clothing, and cribs.
 Your donation could greatly improve the living conditions of our region’s most vulnerable families.
 Their goal is to help families start anew with dignity and hope.